TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendRouting.rst

 that this scenario occurs on same-site requests and not cross-site - however, potential security implications are still the same.

-Backend routes can enforce an HTTP Referer header's existence by adding a :php:`referrer` to routes to mitigate the described scenario.
+Backend routes can enforce the existence of an HTTP referrer header by adding a :php:`referrer` to routes to mitigate the described scenario.

 .. code-block:: php